Skip to content

 What is technical debt in software development?

-• Deliberate vs. Accidental: Debt taken on knowingly versus debt that accumulates unintentionally
+• Deliberate vs. Accidental: Taken on knowingly vs. accumulated unintentionally.

 What is tech debt in Agile?